 The Portage Terriers have an impressive winning history.
 The Terriers have been MJHL Turnbull Cup Champions ten times; six times out of the last eight years.
 The Terriers have also been Manitoba-Saskatchewan Anavet Cup Champions in 1973, 2005, and 2011.
 They were finalists in the 2015 Western Canada Cup and won the Royal Bank Cup at home in 2015.
 Along with team success, individual Portage Terriers have excelled as well.
-Some notable alumni include: Bryan Hextall, Black Jack Stewart, Junior Lessard, JP Vigier, Rick Blight, and Jason Kasdorf.
+Some notable alumni include: Bryan Hextall, Black Jack Stewart, Junior Lessard, JP Vigier, Rick Blight, Jason Kasdorf, Dean Stewart and Nick Henry.

 The Portage Terriers are committed to helping their young players develop their hockey skills in order to reach not only their hockey goals but scholastic as well.
 To view full list of scholarships awarded to Terriers please see the commitments page.
 The Terriers take pride in providing a leading level of play for all involved, we hope that you consider us when looking for an elite Junior A Hockey club.